 Participants are expected to take part in voluntary work and join any of the voluntary societies for each term.
 All Societies will work in consultation with the Chief Instructor(CI).
-However, other faculty members will provide Technical Assistance (TA).
+However, other faculty members will guide them.

-1. GREEN Society (NIM-GREENS):
+1. GREEN Society (GREENS):